-One of the most common causes of WiFi dead spots is due to the way your home is built.
-Concrete/brick walls, multiple stories, and more all contribute to dead spots.
+One of the most common causes of WiFi dead spots is due to the way your home is built; brick walls, multiple stories, and more all contribute to dead spots.

 While this may sound like an overly complicated hurdle to jump over, the simple act of moving your WiFi router can make a huge impact on the signal strength of your WiFi connection.

-Remember how I mentioned overlapping WiFi networks earlier?
-If you live in an urban setting, more than likely there are other people around you who are using the exact same channel on their WiFi router that you have on yours.
+If you live in an urban setting, more than likely, there are other people around you who are using the exact same channel on their WiFi router that you have on yours.

-No one likes WiFi dead spots, and when we run into them it can be easy to think our world is crumbling down all around us.
+No one likes WiFi dead spots, and when we run into them, it can be easy to think it is too difficult to fix.

-However, as you just read, there are many ways to bid them ado.
-Between repositioning your router, tweaking your network settings, and upgrading your equipment, you have many options when the time comes to eliminate your bac connections.
+Between repositioning your router, tweaking your network settings, and upgrading your equipment, you have many options when the time comes to eliminate your bad connections.